 and then move some notes to the toms.

-And finally, once you have this down, let’s add some accents to the last two to make them more interesting.
-(You can also think of this as a 2 measure 16th note phrase.)
+And finally, once you have this down, let’s add some accents to make them more interesting.

 You can make any drumbeat linear by orchestrating the notes one at a time as we did with the first beat at the top of the page.
 In the next lesson, we will build our linear vocabulary with 16th note variations.